Developing your family's pool safety plan

 Have you ever stopped to think about whether or not your child can access your pool without you knowing?

-- A four-sided isolation fence around your residential swimming pool reduces a child's risk of drowning by 83%
+A four-sided isolation fence around your pool — separate from your house or other yard features — reduces a child's risk of drowning by 83%.
+That's a powerful layer of protection.

 Resources for getting an isolation fence installed around your pool in Brevard County